pyxelr/recommendations-for-engineers/README.md

     -   [Onetastic](https://getonetastic.com/) <--- set of extensions for OneNote
 -   [Productivity Methods](https://blog.todoist.com/2015/11/30/ultimate-guide-personal-productivity-methods/) <--- large list by Todoist
 -   [Productivity Stack](https://hive.com/the-productivity-stack/) <--- list of productivity tools
+-   [RemNote](https://www.remnote.io/homepage) <--- note-taking app that will convert your notes to flashcards with the use of specific syntax.
+Here you can check its [live demo](https://www.remnote.io/documentation/cJSBN4bczFCPMwBx7)
 -   [Todoist](https://todoist.com/r/pyxelr_kjtwbq) <--- my daily to-do app (using this link you will get 2 months of premium for free!).
 If you don't know how to start, [check out my Todoist setup](https://pawelcislo.com/2018/11/09/aim-for-your-goals-the-right-way/#ftoc-heading-3) and inspire yourself!
 -   [Toggl](https://toggl.com/) <--- the most integrated time tracker